Menu Close

 This is a detailed analysis of the marketing mix of Aldi (4Ps of Aldi).
 It aims to examine Aldi’s strategies concerning its products, prices, places, and promotions.
 Aldi is a German discount supermarket chain that has operations in many countries around the world.
 It is headquartered in Essen, Germany.

-When it comes to grocery shopping, people have a lot of choices today.
+When it comes to grocery shopping, consumers have a lot of choices today.
 They can either shop at traditional grocery stores or go to discount chains like Aldi.
 In fact, there is an increasing number of customers who are switching over to Aldi.
 The question is: why?
 This article attempts to answer to the question by analysing the marketing mix of Aldi.

 Products of Aldi

 Aldi offers a wide range of products.
 Fresh food, fresh seasonal fruits and vegetables, frozen food, bakery, drinks, household, health & beauty, pet care, and whole foods are some of the key product categories in Aldi.
-It sells a very good number of its own private label brands.
-It also offers a wide range of organic products and sustainable options.
-However, Winchester (2022) reports that Aldi was recently criticised after it appeared to brag about how unhealthy its vegan food range is.
+It also sells a very good number of its own private label brands.

-Aldi claims to work with the very best suppliers to deliver the very best products for its customers (Aldi, 2022).
+Aldi claims to work with the very best suppliers to deliver the very best products for its customers (Aldi, 2023).
 However, some customers complain that its fresh fruit and vegetable selection can sometimes be very dull.
 Often fruits are overripe that can become inedible very quickly.

 Price and pricing strategies of Aldi

 Price is a key element in this marketing mix of Aldi (4Ps of Aldi).
 Aldi is famous as a discounter.
-It sells products that are both great value and high quality (Aldi, 2022).
+It sells products that are both great value and high quality (Aldi, 2023).
 It has a very strong loyal customer base as well.
 A combination of both cheap price and quality of the products has helped it achieve customer loyalty.
-However, it is worth mentioning not all products are cheaper in Aldi compared to those of its competitors such as Tesco, ASDA, and Lidl.
-In fact, Tesco in the UK is putting huge pressure on it by matching its prices on many products.

 Aldi makes use of a number of pricing strategies.
 For example, it often uses psychological pricing.
 It prices many of its products in an intelligent fashion such as £2.99, instead of £3.00.
 This difference of £0.1 pence often impacts positively on customer psychology and decision-making.
-In addition to psychological pricing, Aldi also uses competitive pricing technique.
-It usually offers lower prices than its competitors, while ensuring that the quality of the products is not compromised.

 Place/distribution channels of Aldi